 A summer staple in Grand Lake Stream!
 These free, 3-hour programs are for children ages 6-16.
 Children’s programs meet weekly on Wednesday mornings across the summer from 9 am to noon, and focus on a different environmental topic each week.
 Please check the DLLT website, posters around town, or DLLT social media regularly to confirm activities and meeting places.

-Please follow all recommended CDC guidelines for DLLT programs and events this summer, including social distancing, wearing masks, and staying home if you feel sick.
+Please follow all recommended CDC guidelines for DLLT programs and events this summer.
 Thank you!

 July 7 – Discovering the Forest Hike — *Meet at the Grand Lake Stream Dam* Students will hike the Little Mayberry Cove Trail, learning to identify trees, plants, animals, and how to read the signs of the forested landscape.
 In addition, students will practice safe behavior in a wilderness setting and learn the physical, social, and emotional benefits of hiking.